If you had to leave work because of COVID-19 you should be able to get Unemployment Insurance.

 - under 24 and a full-time student, or

-- cannot work because of mental or physical disabilities.
-There is no age limit.
+- needs you to stay home and not work because of they have mental or physical disabilities.
+There is no age limit for children with mental or physical disablities.

 If you work part-time while you are getting UI, you can still get partial UI benefits.